Physics-50/General/docs/syllabus.md

 After Module 1, Module 2, and the Tech Report, instead of a written report you will give a short interactive oral report (approximately 10 minutes) to your instructor.
 For Module 1, you and your lab partner give this oral report together with your instructor.
 For Module 2 and the Tech Report, you give the oral report individually with your instructor.
 These oral reports are scheduled during the Assessment week that follows each module (see [schedule](schedule)), when class time is set aside to meet with each pair or individual in your section.
 See the [Science Communication Guides](science_communication_guides) for more detail on format and expectations.

-## Lab Books and Data Sheets
+## Data Storage and Availability

-In this course you will be assigned a Google Doc and Google Spreadsheet at the beginning of each module to keep your lab record.
-At the start of each module, you will receive an email with a link to a Google Drive directory containing your lab notebook and data sheet for that module.  **The Google Docs and Sheets are not explicitly graded.
+You were assigned a Google Drive folder with blank templates.
+If you did not receive an email with your Google Drive folder, let your instructor know.

+*All your work for Physics 50 must be in this folder*, including:
+  - raw data you collect
+  - your lab notebooks
+  - analysis you perform on the data
+  - visualizations (plots, schematics, presentation slides)

+ **The contents of your Physics 50 Drive folder are not explicitly graded.
 Nevertheless, you are required to use them to document your work and data collected in the lab.
-The Google docs and Google spreadsheets issued to you through this course are accessible to your instructor, and should provide a clear and complete record of your in-lab and analysis work if your instructor seeks additional detail after your oral report.** If you have any trouble accessing your lab notebook or data sheet, please contact your instructor.
+The Google docs and Google spreadsheets issued to you through this course are accessible to your instructor, and should provide a clear and complete record of your in-lab and analysis work if your instructor seeks additional detail after your oral report.**

 The Google Doc and Google Sheets notebooks are intended to be used in parallel.
 In broad terms we encourage you to use the Google docs notebook to keep detailed notes and images of your experimental set-up and the Google sheets for data collection and analysis, with sufficient organization and description that a student not enrolled in Physics 50 would be able to understand your data and analysis.
 We describe our expectations in more detail below.